 think is also supported, see Testing HTTP for details.

-emit action supports the following basic attributes:
+emit action supports the following attributes:

-namespace- optional namespace to use for this
+namespace- Optional namespace to use for emitting the event.

-response- optional object if you want to wait for a response:
+response- Optional object if you want to wait for a response:

-channel- the name of the channel where the response is received.
+channel- The name of the channel where the response is received.

-data- the data to verify is in the response
+data- The data to verify is in the response.

-acknowledge- optional object if you want to wait for an acknowledgement
+acknowledge- Optional object if you want to wait for an acknowledgement.

-- Validating an acknowledgement response may be done by setting one of the following attributes on
+Validating an acknowledgement response may be done by setting one of the following attributes on

-data- match the response exactly to the value provided
+data- Match the response exactly to the value provided.

 You can use